Pokémon breeding guide

 You can copy any move from any Pokémon (e.g. wild Pokémon), but for more reliable results, you will want to enter a double battle with Smeargle and your own Pokémon with the move you want to copy.
 There are plenty of double battle trainers around the game, you can use the Vs. Seeker to call for a rematch.
 Then simply use Sketch on your companion and voila!
 You will have your move ready to breed onto any Pokémon.

-Smeargle is in the Ground egg group, so it can breed with a large number of Pokémon.
-This also means all Pokémon in the Ground group can learn egg moves without chain breeding (see below).
+Smeargle is in the Field egg group, so it can breed with a large number of Pokémon.
+This also means all Pokémon in the Field group can learn egg moves without chain breeding (see below).

 6. Chain breeding